 Hyuga and Aida had just entered with their daughter, Asami as it was a family friendly get together.
 Cheers, light music and a warm atmosphere was what greeted the married couple as all the tables were pushed together to from a large table that everyone could fit in.
 After Hyuga, Aida and Asami entered, Alex locked the door so no customers who heard the noise inside would come in.
 The small café was filled with familiar faces from high school—the main cast as one would say.
 It was a very comfortable place to be in—all would just say hey with no means of awkward air.
 Even Kuroko, who had barely kept in touch with his high school classmates, had it easy as he struck up a conversation with Kagami.

-"Day care, huh?"
+"Pre-school, huh?"
 Kagami commented, taking a sip out of his glass as Kuroko nodded.

 "It's fun.
 Children are very fun to teach, especially when they don't know things."
 The Shadow remarked, popping a chip in his mouth.

 "I probably couldn't handle all the kids.
 I mean, yeah they're cute and all, but I don't think I'm the type to be able to take care of them."

 "Well, you save lives so I don't see how not being able to take care of one would be much of a challenge for you."
 Kuroko said.
 Kagami nodded slightly.

 "I guess… But after you save their life, it's up to them to take care of themselves better."
 Kagami sighed as he began munching on peanuts, "I get what you're saying though.
 But I can't even take care of myself let alone another person."
 Kagami then let out a fake chuckle in which Kuroko caught on.

 "I heard you're living with Aomine-kun."
 Kuroko started, "How is it?"
 He asked, genuinely curious.